b. 1952 New York, NY; Lives and works in New York, NY

 Ross received his BA in Art and Art History from Yale University in 1974.
 He lives and works in New York, NY.

-Ross’s work is held in the public collections of International Center of Photography, NY; J. Paul Getty Museum, CA; Metropolitan Museum of Art, NY; Musée d’Art Moderne, Paris; Museum of Fine Arts, Houston, TX; Museum of Modern Art, NY; National Gallery of Art, Washington, DC; Philadelphia Museum of Art, PA; Rose Art Museum at Brandeis University, MA; Solomon R. Guggenheim Museum, NY; Whitney Museum of American Art, NY; and Yale University Art Gallery, CT, among others.
+Ross’s work is held in the public collections of Buffalo AKG Art Museum, NY; International Center of Photography, NY; J. Paul Getty Museum, CA; Metropolitan Museum of Art, NY; Musée d’Art Moderne, France; Museum of Fine Arts, Houston, TX; Museum of Modern Art, NY; National Gallery of Art, Washington, DC; Parrish Art Museum, NY; Philadelphia Museum of Art, PA; Pio Monte della Misericordia Church, Italy; Rose Art Museum at Brandeis University, MA; Solomon R. Guggenheim Museum, NY; United States Mission to the United Nations, NY; Wadsworth Atheneum, CT; Whitney Museum of American Art, NY; and Yale University Art Gallery, CT, among others.

 Seen & Imagined: The World of Clifford Ross